If a simple program evaluation survey is all you’re looking for, you can find one possible template here.

 - “It is important that animals used for food are well cared for” (used in Faunalytics’ study of attitudes in BRIC countries)

-If you want to know what people actually eat, we don’t recommend directly asking respondents whether they are vegetarian or vegan, due to very high rates of misreporting.
+However, if you want to know what people actually eat, don’t assume that this question will give you the full story.
 Studies have found that up to half of people who call themselves vegetarian also reported having eaten meat in the past two days (Juan et al., 2015).
-For this reason, you should ask about being vegetarian or vegan only if you are interested in respondents’ use of that label rather than as an indication of dietary behavior.

 Which of the following types of food have you eaten in the past 3 months?
 Please select all that apply.